-The Daemen Master of Public Health (MPH) degree is comprised of competencies across five key public health areas: (1) biostatistics, (2) epidemiology, (3) health services administration, (4) health education/behavioral science, and (5) environmental health.
+The Daemen College Master of Public Health (MPH) degree is offered to applicants who have completed a bachelor's degree and are interested in pursuing graduate study in public health.
+Daemen's 45-credit hour MPH program is comprised of competencies across five key public health areas: (1) biostatistics, (2) epidemiology, (3) health services administration, (4) health education/behavioral science, and (5) environmental health.
 In addition to class room and web enhanced instruction, students also complete a 240-hour practicum.
 This field experience provides for real-world applications of training and builds experience working directly with public health professionals.
 A final capstone project provides students the opportunity to investigate an important public health problem in their area of interest.